Atlas975/Notes/MachineLearning/Artificial_intelligence.md

 - Machine learning relies on **imperative knowledge** (generalisations) which is the process of deducing new facts from old facts but is limited by the accuracy of the deduction process
 - This can often work better than **declarative knowledge** (memorisation) as this is limited by both the time to observe and memory to store information
 ## Supervised learning
-- Involves learning to map inputs to a correct output using labeled data
+- Involves learning to map input data to the correct output using labeled training data
 - Data is presented with correctly labeled output in order to train a model
 - Two main categories include:
     - **Regression**: used for continuous data